agkaminski/emuprom/README.md

 Via ribbon cable with DIP-28 adapter.
 Uses 40 pin IDC connector, but only 28 pins are used.
-Target power state detection is supported (external bus is resistant to high-z state).
+Target power state detection is supported (external bus is resistant to the target high-z bus state).

-Crude cable schematic, top view (should be enought to be able to make this cable):
+Crude cable schematic, top view (should be enough to be able to make this cable):

 <img src="img/cable.jpg">

-Sanity check - EPROM GND (pin \#14) should be on the one before last wire.
+Sanity check - EPROM GND (pin \#14) should be on the one before last wire (bottom of the picture).

 # UART interface